Ezequiel Duran Preview, Player Props: Rangers vs. Brewers

-The Texas Rangers, including Ezequiel Duran (.389 on-base percentage in past 10 games, 57 points above season-long percentage), battle starter Freddy Peralta and the Milwaukee Brewers at Globe Life Field, Saturday at 4:05 PM ET.
+On Sunday, Ezequiel Duran (.405 on-base percentage in past 10 games, 73 points above season-long percentage) and the Texas Rangers play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 2:35 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Brewers.
+In his last game he had a one-hit performance (1-for-4) against the Brewers.

 Ezequiel Duran Game Info & Props vs. the Brewers